 Party Wall Surveyors: Boundary and Neighbourly Matters

-Party wall surveyors specialise in resolving disputes and managing works related to party walls, boundary walls, and excavations near neighbouring properties.
+Party wall surveyors specialize in resolving disputes and managing works related to party walls, boundary walls, and excavations near neighboring properties.
 Their services include:

-• Dispute resolution: Acting as an impartial surveyor to resolve disputes between neighbours regarding party wall matters.
+- Dispute resolution: Acting as an impartial surveyor to resolve disputes between neighbor’s regarding party wall matters.

-• Condition surveys: Conducting pre-construction surveys to document the condition of neighbouring properties.
+- Condition surveys: Conducting pre-construction surveys to document the condition of neighboring properties.

 Building Surveyors: The Building Experts

-• Defect liability periods: Administering defect liability periods for new build properties and resolving construction-related issues.
+- Defect liability periods: Administer defect liability periods for newly built properties and resolve construction-related issues.

 Chartered building surveying is a dynamic and multifaceted profession that plays a vital role in the property and construction industries.
 With a diverse range of specialisms, chartered building surveyors offer essential expertise in valuation, property management, development, and project management.